-Answer: <key, value> pairs are sent to the reducer based on the hashing of the
+Answer: <key, value> pairs are sent to the reducer based on the hashing of the key and using the remainder of dividing by the number of reducers.

 Result: You have now executed a Java MapReduce job from the command line that takes an input text file and outputs the inverted indexes of the lines of text.
 This common task is what Web search engines like Google and Yahoo! use to determine the pages associated with search terms.